 As investment in smaller construction technology companies continues to build, I would expect to see moves to establish some clear interoperability standards and applications that break the current silos and enable the ‘golden thread of information’ between programmes.
 This would open up the digital marketplace and reduce the cost of entry.

 The reality is that the construction sector struggles to innovate effectively.
 A combination of low margins and high costs and risks to introducing new technology, new procurement and new processes across large numbers of construction sites limits how quickly we can invest and adapt.

 That can be helped when Government plays a role.
 The UK’s BIM Level 2 mandate was transformational; creating a clear pipeline of projects that made it worthwhile for contractors, designers and consultants to invest in innovative ways of delivering and managing projects.

 We need more focus from Government in helping our sector to take the next big step forward.
 I would hope that we can now make some progress on Brexit, and so the Government can focus on some of the policy issues that have been lacked progress in the last years, including the continuation of the P-DfMA strategy that launched in 2019.

-if Whitehall were looking for a good place to start, I supported a great project in 2019 that directly responds to the recommendations of the Hackitt Report.
-‘The Digitisation of Requirements, Regulations and Compliance Checking Processes in the Built Environment’, presented by the D-COM network and funded by the Centre for Digital Built Britain sets out a clear path for applying digital tools to ensure our industry meets and exceeds the breadth of codes and regulations required for us to deliver a better built environment for all.
-That would be a fantastic start to the year.
+If Whitehall are looking for a good place to start, I supported a great project in 2019 that directly responds to the recommendations of the Hackitt Report.
+‘The Digitisation of Requirements, Regulations and Compliance Checking Processes in the Built Environment’, presented by the D-COM network and funded by the Centre for Digital Built Britain, sets out a clear path for applying digital tools to ensure our industry meets and exceeds the breadth of codes and regulations required for us to deliver a better built environment for all.